-The market committee is Kerry Leslie and Kathy Hopkin (Market Managers), Katharine Wade, Natasha Barton and Gary Barton.
-Head Market Steward is Phil Banting.
-We have help from stallholders on the day too; setting up, and putting away the market stalls – we couldn’t do it without you!
+The market committee are: Kerry Leslie (Operations), Kathy Hopkin (Treasurer), Katharine Wade (Social Media & Marketing), Jordan Isherwood and Rachel Carter.
+Head Market Steward Phil Banting.
+Market stewards Natasha Barton and Gary Barton.
+We have help from stallholders on the day too; setting up, and putting away the market stalls.

 Past committee members:

-Rachel Carter, Tom Cahill-Jones, Christopher Swann, Roxie Collins, Genevieve Pearson, Tom Baker, Matthew Powell, Harry Starling, Felipe Molina, Nancy Langfeldt, Rachel Carter, Anne-Marie Vassiliadis, Nicola Mills.
+Tom Cahill-Jones, Christopher Swann, Roxie Collins, Genevieve Pearson, Tom Baker, Matthew Powell, Harry Starling, Felipe Molina, Nancy Langfeldt, Laura Creaven, Anne-Marie Vassiliadis, Nicola Mills.

 How it started